12 Tips for Holiday User Acquisition

 In 2017 Q4, the shopping/retail category led the strongest year-over-year growth share during the holidays with m-commerce showing spikes on Black Friday, Cyber Monday, and Alibaba’s Singles’ Day.
 The mobile spending momentum continues into early Q1 with significant increases before/on Christmas day and New Year’s.

-That said, advertising throughout the entire holiday season may not make sense for your apps if you don’t want to go head-to-head with e-commerce brands.
+That said, holiday user acquisition throughout the entire season may not make sense for your apps if you don’t want to go head-to-head with e-commerce brands.
 If you’re not in the e-commerce space, you may opt out of Black Friday and Cyber Monday and focus on the periods that lead up to Hanukkah or Christmas with holiday-themed content or special offers.

 As we know, eCPM and cost per install (CPI) tend to be higher throughout the holiday season, particularly leading up to each holiday.
 Make sure that: